Interested in participating in All Children - All Families? Request to participate today!

 Group Technical Assistance

 ACAF leads group technical assistance (TA) sessions for participating agencies, which serve as an opportunity for agencies to learn from their peers as they navigate the work of LGBTQ capacity-building.
 These TA sessions begin in August/September and run through January of each annual cycle.
+Three TA sessions are offered each cycle focusing on specific policy and practice areas.

 Online Learning Participation